tonethar/IGME-230-Fall-2018/weekly/week-notes-game-3.md

-# Week 14 - PixiJS III
+# Week 14 - PixiJS Wrap Up
 This week will be dedicated to working on Project 4, and some review for the exam.
 This week will be dedicated to working on Project IV, and some review for the exam.
 The final exam will be given on the last week of class.

 ## Topics
+- Questions about PixiJS?
 - Final exam review: [final-exam-review.md](../exams/final-exam-review.md)

 <hr><hr>